crawl-space/rack-dogstatsd/README.md

 # Rack::Dogstatsd

-A Rack middleware for sending metrics to DataDog's Statsd implementation.
+A Rack middleware for sending metrics to Datadog's Statsd implementation.

 ## Installation